libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 This procedure SHOULD NOT be used for EDNS(0).
 One possible exception is displaying a malformed EDNS(0) record.

-OPT pseudorecord is in this case represented in JSON as on object called `EDNS` with following members:
+The OPT pseudorecord is in this case represented in JSON as on object called `EDNS` with following members:

 * `NAME` - String with the Owner Name of the OPT record.
 Note that this is always `.` (DNS Root Domain Name) unless malformed.